-This Caribbean island might be remote but it isn’t tiny or deserted.
+This Caribbean island might be remote, but it isn’t tiny or deserted.
 On the contrary, it’s about 22 miles long, eight miles wide, and home to nearly 65,000 residents.
-And, it can take up to 2.5 hours to circumnavigate the island without considering traffic.
+And, without considering traffic, it can take up to 2.5 hours to circumnavigate the island.
 So, choosing the right neighborhood for your stay is crucial to claiming the island atmosphere you’re after.

 Fortunately, we can help you sort it out between the best places on Cayman Island for families, where to stay in the middle of the action, and even how to get off the tourist track.

-Finding the best place to stay on Grand Cayman largely depends on how much you do or don’t want to be in the hub of touristic activity.
+Finding the best place to stay on Grand Cayman largely depends on how much you want to be around the hustle and bustle.
+Do you want to live like a local in a secluded beach town, or be immersed in the busy towns, seeing all the touristy sights?
+We’ll help you decide!

-- For 1st-Time Visitors: Seven Mille Beach & Georgetown
+For 1st-Time Visitors: Seven Mile Beach & Georgetown

 Getting around Grand Cayman can be a bit slow because traffic around Georgetown gets quite congested during the week.
 So, especially for first-time visitors, it’s ideal to stay in a condo complex on, or within walking distance of Seven Mile Beach.
 This will make it easier to access all of the main attractions, activities, restaurants, and shopping on foot if you prefer not to rent a car.

-- For a Quiter Smalltown Caribbean Vibe: the Eastern Districts
+For a Quiet, Smalltown Caribbean Vibe: the Eastern Districts

-If you’ve been to Grand Cayman previously and have already done all of the main attractions, you might really enjoy the small town Caribbean atmosphere of outlying neighborhoods.
-Staying in a vacation rental close to a market, a beach, and a few restaurants may prove idyllic.
+If you’ve been to Grand Cayman previously and have already seen the main attractions, you might really enjoy the small-town Caribbean atmosphere of the outlying neighborhoods.
+Staying in a vacation rental close to a market, beach, and a few restaurants may prove idyllic.
 You’ll likely find your slice of paradise in the Eastern Districts.

-- To Get off the Beaten Path: Rum Point, Bodden Town & East End
+To Get Off the Beaten Path: Rum Point, Bodden Town, and the East End

-If you’re mainly on the island for water activities or prefer to get away from the crowds, you can stay in more isolated areas that emphasize the concept of ‘island getaway’ over community amenities.
-But, you’ll want to be well-prepared before you check in as getting to groceries and other amenities take a bit more effort.
-Prioritize the areas of Rum Point, Bodden Town, and East End.
+If you’re mainly on the island for water activities or prefer to get away from the crowds, you can stay in more isolated areas that emphasize the concept of ‘island getaway’.
+But, you’ll want to be well-prepared before you check in, as getting to groceries and other amenities takes a bit more effort.
+Prioritize the areas of Rum Point, Bodden Town, and the East End.

 Best Places to Stay Near Seven Mile Beach